Merzasphor/MWSE/docs/source/types/niSwitchNode.md

 ### `switchIndex`

 The value of the active child index.
-This index represents the index of the active child in the array of the NiSwitchNode.
-If this index is –1, then no child is active.
+This index represents the index of the active child in the `children` array of the niSwitchNode.
+If this index is -1, then no child is active.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***